FlukieL/orangeterry/README.md

 ### Logo Animations
 - Logo animates automatically on page load
-- New animation every 69 seconds
+- New animation at regular intervals
 - Click the logo to trigger a random animation

 ## Technical Details